CarlBradford/DunongLaya_FinalProject/README.md

 <div align="center">

-**IT 331 & IT 332 Final Project - Group 8**
+**IT 331 Final Project - Group 8**

 </div>

 <div align="justify">

-This project represents the completion of Application Development and Emerging Technologies (IT 331) and Integrative Programming and Technologies (IT 332) coursework, demonstrating practical application of software development principles in solving real-world problems for student journalism.
+This project represents the completion of IT 331 Application Development and Emerging Technologies coursework, demonstrating practical application of software development principles in solving real-world problems for student journalism.

 </div>